pyvoting

 When this code is used to simulate an election, it will return a list ranking all candidates, possibly with tied ranks.
 My code will also attach a log to each candidate, which documents the processes and outcomes of each step in the election.
 By inspecting this log you can extract the score of each candidate and understand the whole election process (very useful for some complicated voting methods).
 You can use whatever method you prefer to visualize the election result using the log.
 Refer to the documentation of the RunElection function in Voting.py for its format (except for STAR voting, please refer to the STAR voting section for its special log format).

 My code also support both single-winner elections (RunElection) and multi-winner elections (RunMultiWinnerElection), which is great for proportional representation.
-Although their usage is very similar, there is a distinction and I will thoroughly explain how they work in the Theoretical Motivations section.
+Although their usages are very similar, there is a distinction and I will thoroughly explain how they work in the Theoretical Motivations section.

 The OOP nature of this code makes it very easy to develop new voting methods under my framework!
 All xxxVoting classes inherit the Voting class where the core RunElection function was already inplemented.
 You can easily design your own voting method by mimicking my implementations of these xxxVoting.py.
 There are very detailed comments explaining every step in the code.
 Essentialy, all you need to do is to redefine the Vote function of the your Ballot class.